 What's so special about Letterpress?

-Because Letterpress uses raised type -- as opposed to offset which uses a flat plate -- you end up with an actual indention of the paper where the ink is applied.
+Because Letterpress uses raised type -- as opposed to offset which uses a flat plate, or inkjet which doesn’t actually touch the paper at all -- you end up with an actual indention of the paper where the ink is applied.
 This creates a three-dimensional surface on the card which is unlike anything you can get with modern printing.
 You can feel it with your fingers, see the impression on the back of the paper, and the subtle shadows add a new dimension to the printed page.

 What are pigment prints?